See how Frete cut frontend build time by 70%

 Builder's AI will not make any changes to your rule files.

-Fusion currently supports .builderrules files as well.
+Builder currently supports .builderrules files as well.

 All instructions can be placed in a .builderrules file and will be read by Builder's AI.
 Consider adding structured headings to improve the readability of this file.

-These files can be placed in any directory, and Fusion will recursively search through your project to join each file.
+These files can be placed in any directory, and Builder will recursively search through your project to join each file.
 Files closer to the current working directory take precedence over files in parent directories.

 This allows you to have project-wide rules in the root directory and more specific rules in subdirectories.